-Figure 23 shows again that track keeping compliance is better maintained on easterly operations than westerly in Q1 2022.
-This is due to a known issue with Route 4 track keeping and therefore explains the slightly improved track keeping in March 2022, in a month with a majority of easterly departures.
+Figure 23 shows again that track keeping compliance is better maintained on easterly operations than westerly to the end of Q2 2022.
+This is due to a known issue with Route 4 track keeping which significantly affects the percentage of westerly track keeping.